Device driver synthesis and verification: Device driver synthesis

-Interface Specification Languages
+Interface specification languages

 Hardware operating code is usually low level and is prone to errors.
 The code development engineer rely on the hardware documentation which typically contains imprecise or inaccurate information.
-There are several Interface Definition Languages (IDL) to express the hardware functionalities.
-The modern OSes uses these IDLs to glue components or to hide heterogeneity, like remote procedural call IDL.
+There are several interface definition languages (IDL) to express the hardware functionalities.
+The modern OSes uses these IDLs to glue components or to hide heterogeneity, like remote procedure call IDL.
 The same applies to hardware functionalities as well.
-In this section we discuss writing device drivers in domain specific languages which helps to abstract the low level coding and use specific compilers to generate the code.
+In this section we discuss writing device drivers in domain-specific languages which helps to abstract the low level coding and use specific compilers to generate the code.

 Devil allows high level definition of the communication with the device.
 The hardware components are expressed as I/O ports and memory-mapped registers.
 These specifications are then converted to a set of C macros which can be called from the driver code and thus eliminates the error induced by programmer while writing low level functions.
 NDL is an enhancement to Devil, describing the driver in terms of its operational interface.
 It uses the Devil's interface definition syntax and includes set of register definitions, protocols for accessing those registers and a collection of device functions.
 Device functions are then translated into a series of operations on that interface.
 For a device driver generation, one have to first write the driver functionalities in these interface specification languages and then use a compiler which will generate the low level driver code.

 HAIL (Hardware Access Interface Language) is another domain-specific device driver specification language.
 The driver developer needs to write the following.